 Don’t become so bogged down in self-introspection that we don’t see the real world of people that surround and support us.

-Second, when we serve others like Joab, and we see the reality from a different perspective… We may have to have a frank conversation with our leaders.
+Second, when we serve others like Joab, we see the reality from a different perspective… We may have to have a frank conversation with our leaders.

 As any of us may find ourselves in a leadership role, when something like this happens we need to be careful to not take offense.
 Sure, the words used might be frank and seemingly brutal.

 Joab served the king.
 He didn’t want to harm the king.
 He wanted David to have a balanced view.
-And to do that will require humility from all a parties involved.
+And to do that will require humility from all parties involved.